 A Trainee’s Schedule

 In their first fall semester, trainees will participate in a C2R2 introductory workshop and the transdisciplinary perspectives core course on transdisciplinary research and the development of mental models.
-Trainees will also begin their disciplinary coursework, so that they begin their transdisciplinary activities with a strong root in their disciplinary field.
-For the following year and a half, trainees will engage in their formal transdisciplinary coursework, including the three core courses, the three electives, and the field course, and meet in teams of teams of 2–3 students and a faculty member at least three times a semester to discuss barriers and opportunities in their disciplinary fields.
+Trainees will also begin their disciplinary coursework, so that they can engage in the transdisciplinary activities with a strong root in their disciplinary field.
+For the following year and a half, trainees will engage in their formal transdisciplinary coursework, including the two additional core courses, the three electives, and the field course, and meet in teams of teams of 2–3 students and a faculty member at least three times a semester to discuss barriers and opportunities in their disciplinary fields.
 During the spring term of their second year, trainees also take part in a Capstone Workshop.
 Building upon the trainees’ field and studio course experiences, this workshop helps trainees develop their mental models of how institutions function in the face of ecological and environmental change.

 Another important component of the traineeship is professional development.
 Rutgers’ National Research Mentorship Network’s Committee on Institutional Cooperation Academic Network (CAN) is developing a mechanism to institutionalize better professional development opportunities for graduate students, especially student from underrepresented populations.
 Beyond funding and written communication, CAN will also develop workshops that include ethics and outreach.
 Trainees are required to complete all four full-day professional development workshops (i.e., Funding, Communication in Writing, Ethics, and Outreach).